ranjan-yadav/Farmer-s-Friend/README.md

 Reduction in soil degradation caused by excessive use of pesticides.
 Reduces labour cost.
 Early pest detection - Pest attacks can be detected at very initial stages.

+TASK IS NOT COMPLETED, STILL ASSEMBLING IS TO BE DONE.
+WAITING FOR LOCKDOWN COMPLETION DUE TO CORONA OUTBREAK.